diesilveira/labeller_img_python_telegram_BOT/README.md

 Last, run the project and voila, the bot is running now.

-It arose as a response to one of the great problems with image sets, we do not know which is which, or how to receive feedback from other people about the images we have in order to better label them.

 In the log.txt file the names of the images will be saved with their respective labels and in the finished file the images that have already been labeled so as not to label them twice

 The buttons will be shown in two columns, in case the number of buttons is odd, the first one will occupy the entire row

+## motivation
+It arose as a response to one of the great problems with image sets, we do not know which is which, or how to receive feedback from other people about the images we have in order to better label them.

+## My Own bot
 You can see my own bot https://t.me/CleanDirtyContainer_bot inspired by Rodrigo's ML project on the classification of garbage containers in the Montevideo city https://github.com/rola93/clean-dirty-preprocess-baseline.

+## Contributing
+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)